Camshot HAT28 Full HD 1080P Helmet Cam

 (memory card not supplied)

-If you live outside Europe (EU) you might have to pay customs duty and/or taxes.
+You might have to pay customs duty and/or taxes.
 You are responsible for any and all such charges and it is your responsibility to understand the laws in force in your own country.
-Your parcel will have a CN23 customs declaration form on it, showing the correct description of the goods and the correct value.

 I'm just like yourself, interested in helmet cams.
 I use one for skiing and on my motorbike in London.
 I have tried a number of different cams trying to find one I like.
 I'm pretty fussy.
 I want good video quality, for me that's the most important thing.
 I tried some cams that had very small DVRs but the picture quality was poor and the battery didn't last very long.